MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2-2-news-robtop-confirms-platformer-mode-is-timed.md

 RobTop failed to specify whether or not an "unlimited" time option would be available to creators.

+There are also options to increase and decrease the time remaining by collecting collectibles.
+These collectibles can be set by the creator.

 This will be added in the Geometry Dash 2.2 update [which currently has an expected release date of this year](/posts/geometry-dash-2-2-release-date-confirmed-2023/).

 This was all confirmed in the [official Geometry Dash Discord server](posts/geometry-dash-discord-server-how-to-join-request-levels/).